ARQNXS/Papers/Readme.md

 Unless otherwise specified, the papers in this repository are the intellectual property of Arqnxs.
 Please refer to individual papers for specific licensing information.

+## Support Our Research

+At Arqnxs, we are committed to pushing the boundaries of machine learning and AI research.
+Our work aims to advance these fields and create innovative solutions that can benefit society.
+If you find our research valuable and would like to support our ongoing R&D efforts, we welcome donations.

+### Why Donate?

+Your donations help us:
+- Conduct cutting-edge research in machine learning and AI
+- Develop open-source tools and libraries for the community
+- Support early-career researchers and fund PhD projects
+- Organize workshops and conferences to disseminate knowledge

+### How to Donate

+We accept donations through the following methods:

+1. **Cryptocurrency**:
+   - Ethereum: 0x663E30C3AE88b66DAa862c9D451eBe3644B3083c

+2. **Bank Transfer**:
+   IBAN: NL07BUNQ2058581857
+   BIC: BUNQNL2A
+   ARQNXS

+For larger donations or corporate sponsorships, please contact us directly at donations@arqnxs.com.

+### Recognition

+We appreciate all support, big or small.
+Donors contributing over $1000 will be acknowledged in our annual report and on our website (unless you prefer to remain anonymous).

+### Tax Deductions

+Donations may be tax-deductible in some countries.
+Please consult with your tax advisor for more information.

+## Transparency

+We are committed to transparency in the use of donated funds.
+An annual report detailing how donations have been used to further our research goals will be published on our website.

+Thank you for considering supporting our research.
+Your contribution helps us continue our mission to advance the field of AI and machine learning.
 ---

 © 2024 Arqnxs.
 All Rights Reserved.